dbigman/msg-reader/README.md

 ... also - WHY would you put a paywall in front of a file format that you created?

 ## Features
-- Open and read *.msg and *.eml files directly in your browser
+- Open and read *.msg and *.eml files directly in your browser or desktop application
 - View HTML content and inline images
 - Pin important messages
 - Multiple file support with message list
 - Sort messages by date
 - Drag & drop support
-- No server needed - everything runs in your browser
+- No server needed - everything runs in your browser or locally

 ## Project Structure
 The project is organized into several modules: